 In August Australian DJ/producer Jaytech issued his second full-length album, Multiverse, an album that was three years in the making.
 In a candid interview, our Kathy Vitkus talked to Jaytech about his latest endeavor featuring collaborations with Nathan Grainger and Dirty Vegas’ Steve Smith.

+You’ve been quite busy since Big Shotspoke with you at Ultra Music Week in March 2011.
+Your new album, Multiverse, has just been released.
+What do you plan to do with your spare time or breathing room that you’re experiencing these days after this latest major project?
 Jaytech: Absolutely!
 I just finished up a ten-day holiday with my sister and two friends in Japan.
 I had two gigs while I was there, in Tokyo and Fukuoka, respectively.
 As the two cities are at opposite ends of the main island, we decided to make our way across the country on the bullet trains and check out Kyoto and Hiroshima along the way.
 I’ve been to Japan four times but every trip has been squeezed into the space of two or three days at the most, so I wanted to actually soak it up a bit this time.
 My new album came out around the same time, so it was also a way to kind of take a step back from all the promo and marketing we’ve been doing lately.

+Multiverse definitely echos that traditional, Above & Beyond/Anjunadeep euphoria.
+As a member of the prestigious Above & Beyond Anjunadeep label what is the guidance, approval, influence or scrutiny that comes from James Grant or the Anjuna team that effects your latest production or its track selection process?
 For this particular album the main man running the A&R process was Allan McGrath, who joined as the manager of Anjunabeats in 2010.
 There was never any particular influence to do the album in a certain way.
 It was more about taking what we thought was the best of the material I’d written and arranging it in a way that would have the best impact.
 I’d say there were probably about 30 or 40 contenders for album tracks, 13 of which made the final cut, so it was definitely a huge undertaking for everyone involved.